Richard Golian

 • Hypersensitivity or hyposensitivity to sensory inputs (e.g., sounds, lights, textures).

-• Cognitive and Emotional Behavior:
+• Cognitive and Emotional Behaviour:

 • Difficulty understanding others' perspectives.